CobaltFusion/DebugViewPP/README.md

 **ClockTime**: when enabled the time is displayed as provided by the system's real-time clock (RTC).
 Such a timestamp has a 16ms resolution on a typical desktop PC.
 When disabled, time is displayed as a relative time to the first message, however this timestamp is obtained from the High-Performance Counter (HPC) which typically has a sub-microsecond resolution.

-The resolution should not be confused with accuracy here, the recorded timestamp is not the actual time the message occured, it is the time the message was received by DebugView++.
-Also there is no quarantee that the time between occurance and reception of messages is constant, *however* in practice this is **pretty** constant :)
+The resolution should not be confused with accuracy here, the recorded timestamp is not the actual time the message occurred, it is the time the message was received by DebugView++.
+Also there is no guarantee that the time between occurrence and reception of messages is constant, *however* in practice this is **pretty** constant :)

 How to build
 ------------